 “This is a once in a lifetime photo”, says Arron McNally.
 “There will never be one like it again”.
-A few evenings ago, the Cornish father of five was watching a spectacular electrical storm with his wife Krista Oflynn from their daughter Kelly's bedroom window.
+One evening in mid-2014, the Cornish father of five was watching a spectacular electrical storm with his wife Krista Oflynn from their daughter Kelly's bedroom window.

 No doubt to allay the four-year-old's fear of the storm, mum and dad started a competition to see who could snap the most spectacular fork of lightning on camera.
 “When I caught this one I knew I was the winner”, Arron (26) says.
 Scrolling back to see the picture he had taken of a particularly bright strike nearby, he immediately recognised the outline: “It was exactly the same shape as Cornwall – it was as if someone drew a map of the county in the sky”.